 True Wealth's optimized asset mix uses Swiss and global asset classes.
 It has been optimized for investors whose future financial needs and expenses are primarily expected to be denominated in Swiss francs.
 We report on your portfolio in Swiss francs.

 Investing involves risks.
-A detailed summary is given here: Special Risks in Securities Trading.
+A detailed summary is given here: Risks Involved in Trading Financial Instruments.

-Apart from the doumcent Special Risks in Securities Trading the custodian bank refers to the following document in their account opening forms: Risk Disclosure Statement For Foreign Exchange And "Contracts For Difference (CFDs)".
+Apart from the doumcent Risks Involved in Trading Financial Instruments the custodian bank refers to the following document in their account opening forms: Risk Disclosure Statement For Foreign Exchange And "Contracts For Difference (CFDs)".

-True Wealth charges an asset management fee of 0.50% a year of your assets managed by True Wealth.
-The fee is billed on a quarterly basis.
-If larger amounts are withdrawn, the fee may be billed immediately.
+True Wealth charges an asset management fee of 0.25-0.50% a year of your assets managed by True Wealth.
+The calculation is based on the average daily assets at the end of the day.